Almond Butter Oatmeal Cookies

 - Makes 16-20 cookies.

-Please, if you recreate this recipe, please take a picture and hash tag #primaverakitchen on Instagram!
+Please, if you recreate this recipe, please take a picture and hashtag #primaverakitchen on Instagram!
 I would love to see your version.
-And if you like this Almond Butter Oatmeal Cookies recipe, please share with your friends and family.
+And if you like this Almond Butter Cookies recipe, please share it with your friends and family.
 Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, you are really appreciated for stopping by.

 Very easy to make, and very good.
 I did cut the sugar by almost half, and used larger dark chocolate chips by Giardelli.
 All the kids loved them, at them still warm.